TheNistalgiaProject/fast64-nistalgia/README.md

 - `Lerp` vs. `Mult` for multitexture (water): Whether the two textures are combined by linear interpolation or multiplication.

 For cel shading, it is recommended to start with one of the cel shading presets, then modify the settings under the `Use Cel Shading` panel.
 Hover over each UI control for additional information about how that setting works.

+F3DEX3 Can be "imported" to the pc-port but most additions can just be a opengl function

 ### Updater